rudyn2/cc5114/src/neural_network/README.md

 to train the network.
 Equally, the Mean Squared Error decreases as much as more iterations we have.

 The confusion matrix shows that the neural network efficiency is really high.
-The best accuracy for the iris data set in the training segment is of 97.14% and for the testing data set of ??.
-The overall accuracy is enough for the kind of application.
+The best accuracy for the iris data set in the training segment is of 100% and for the validation data set of 98.08.
+The overall accuracy is enough for this kind of application.
+In the testing data set, the network has a accuracy of 96.22%.

 ![Confusion matrix](example_resources/confusion_matrix.png)

+Given the results of the neural network in this data set we can say that it is over fitting the training data set.
+To adjust this result you can reduce the amount of neurons, try different learning rates or maybe increase the amount of data in order to increase the data variance.
+The reason of show this result and not other is demonstrate the over fitting phenomenal.
+After all, the results are really good, just a few examples in the testing set are being bad categorized.